The Running Man (novel): Plot

 In 2025, the world's economy is in shambles and America has become a totalitarian dystopia.
-28-year-old Ben Richards, an impoverished resident of the fictional Co-Op City, is unable to find work, having been blacklisted from his trade.
-His gravely ill daughter Cathy needs medicine, and his wife Sheila has resorted to prostitution to bring in money for the family.
+Ben Richards, an impoverished 28-year-old resident of the fictional Co-Op City, is unable to find work, having been blacklisted from his trade.
+His gravely ill daughter Cathy needs medicine and his wife Sheila has resorted to prostitution to bring in money for the family.
 In desperation, Richards turns to the Games Network, a government-operated television station that runs violent game shows.
 After rigorous physical and mental testing, Richards is selected to appear on The Running Man, the Network's most popular, lucrative, and dangerous program.
 He is interviewed by Dan Killian, the executive producer of the program, who describes the challenges he will face once the game begins.
-He also meets Fred Victor, the director of the show, and Bobby Thompson, the MC and host.
+He also meets Fred Victor, the show's director, and Bobby Thompson, the MC and host.

 The contestant is declared an enemy of the state and released with a 12-hour head start before the Hunters, an elite team of Network-employed hitmen, are sent out to kill him.
-The contestant earns $100 per hour that he stays alive and avoids capture, an additional $100 for each law enforcement officer or Hunter he kills, and a grand prize of $1 billion if he survives for 30 days.
+The contestant earns $100 per hour for staying alive and avoiding capture, an additional $100 for each law enforcement officer or Hunter he kills, and a grand prize of $1 billion if he survives for 30 days.
 Viewers can receive cash rewards for informing the Network of the runner's whereabouts.
 The runner is given $4,800 and a pocket video camera before he leaves the studio.
-He can travel anywhere in the world, and each day he must videotape two messages and mail them back to the studio for broadcasting.
-If he neglects to send the messages, he will be held in default of his Games contract and stop accumulating prize money, but will continue to be hunted indefinitely.
-Killian states that no contestant has survived long enough to claim the grand prize, nor does he expect anyone to ever do so.
-Richards simply hopes that he will last long enough to secure his family's future with his prize money.
+He can travel anywhere in the world, and he must videotape two messages each day and mail them to the studio for broadcasting.
+If he fails to send the messages, he will be held in default of his Games contract and stop accumulating prize money, but will continue to be hunted indefinitely.
+Killian states that no contestant has survived long enough to claim the grand prize, nor does he expect anyone ever to do so.
+Richards hopes he will last long enough to secure his family's future with his prize money.

-As the game begins, Richards obtains a disguise and false identification records, traveling first to New York City and then Boston.
+As the game begins, Richards obtains disguises and false identification records, traveling first to New York City and then to Boston.
 In Boston, he is tracked down by the Hunters and only narrowly escapes, setting off an explosion in the basement of a YMCA building that kills five police officers.
-He sneaks away through a sewer pipe and emerges in the city's impoverished ghetto, where he takes shelter with gang member Bradley Throckmorton and his family.
-Richards learns from Bradley that the air is severely polluted and that the city's poor have become a permanent underclass.
+He sneaks away through a sewer pipe and emerges in the city's impoverished ghetto where he takes shelter with gang member Bradley Throckmorton and his family.
+Richards learns from Bradley that the air is severely polluted and the city's poor have become a permanent underclass.
 Bradley also says that the Network exists only as a propaganda machine to pacify and distract the public.
 Richards tries to incorporate this information into his video messages, but finds that the Network dubs over his voice with obscenities and threats during the broadcast.